akoskm/akoskm.com/cliu8erwz047yrhnva1x86z1m.md

 });
 ```

-which is neadless to say, hard to read and maintain.
-Besides that it matches just about any place on the UI that has this text, which can lead to eventual false-positives.
+which is needless to say, hard to read and maintain.
+Besides, it matches just about any place on the UI with this text, which can lead to eventual false positives.

 [within](https://testing-library.com/docs/dom-testing-library/api-within/) is a special selector in RTL that will let you do a new query within an element.
 Using this helper we can pinpoint the table row we're interested in and inside that check the specific columns: